arcelioeperez/personal.website/README.md

 To view the changes, just open the any of the `.html` files on the browser.

 Links in the website include:
-- GitHub button that links to a GitHub repo
+- GitHub button that links to a GitHub repository
 - Images that link to the projects GitHub page

 Directory structure: